Iron-Panthers/FRC-2022/README.md

   - talk in terms of code, not who wrote it
     - "the code is crashing" vs "you crashed the robot"
   - similarly, don't be defensive about your code - you aren't your code
-  - we should be mean to code but not to people
+  - we should be mean to code, but not to people